Tillered Docs

 Error: handshake failed: license mismatch

-2. If different, re-bootstrap one agent with the correct license
+If they differ, re-bootstrap one agent with the correct license.

 Error: handshake failed: invalid signature